MinchinWeb/minchin.pelican.readers.microblog/README.rst

   (``article.content``) in places that a link via the title of the article is typically shown.
 - Appended tags have the CSS class ``.microblog-post-tag`` applied.
+- Appended links to featured images have the CSS class ``.microblog-post-image`` applied.

 Changelog
 ---------